tormi/WunderWay/how/how-edit-wunderway.md

 ## Formatting
 We use a formatting syntax called 'Markdown' to write the content of the Wunderway.
 It's very simple to use.
 You can find a full briefing on the syntax at http://daringfireball.net/projects/markdown/syntax

+## Creating New Pages
+If you need to create a completely new page, you can create a new file in the right section folder in WunderWay.
+Call the file 'your-file-name.md' where your-file-name can be anything you like.
+The '.md' file extension is important.

+At the very beginning of your file you need a few lines of text called 'front-matter'.
+These look like this, and you can copy and paste this as a template to start with and edit as you need...

+    ---
+    layout: page
+    section: how
+    categories: Admin
+    tags: Expenses, Finance
+    title: How To Claim Expenses
+    ---

+  This tells the system that builds the site what type of file it is, what section it's in, the categories it's in, and the title.
+The Tags will help with navigation.